sigmf/SigMF/sigmf-spec.md

 ```
 **The `datetime` Field**

+An ISO-8601 string indicating the timestamp of the sample index specified by
-This key/value pair MUST be an ISO-8601 string, as defined by [RFC 3339](https://www.ietf.org/rfc/rfc3339.txt),
+`sample_start`.
+The format is defined by [RFC
-where the only allowed `time-offset` is `Z`, indicating the UTC/Zulu timezone.
+3339](https://www.ietf.org/rfc/rfc3339.txt), where the only allowed
+`time-offset` is `Z`, indicating the UTC/Zulu timezone.
 The ABNF description is:

 ```abnf
    date-fullyear   = 4DIGIT